Skip to main content

 Finishing the Report

-Once the report is complete, an LEA must save the report by clicking the “Save Data” button at the bottom of the page.
-If there is an issue, the reporting portal will indicate there are errors to be reviewed at the top of the webpage.
-If there are no errors (or any errors have been resolved), you will see the message “Your data have been saved.”
-At that point, the report is complete (there is no submittal button/process).
+Once the report is complete, the LEA must save the report by clicking the “Save Data” button at the bottom of the page.
+If there is an issue, the reporting portal will indicate there are errors to be reviewed at the top of the web page.
+If there are no errors (or any errors have been resolved), you will see the message “Your data have been saved” indicating the report is complete (there is no submittal button).

 Cycle Name Reporting Period Recipients Reporting Window Open* Final Day to Report*